nickyiliwang0000/h/style-guide.md

   - Where to find information about `video` and `audio`accessibility -->
   ```
-* use e.g. for examples, use i.e. for a different explanation of the same thing
+* Use e.g. for examples, use i.e. for a different explanation of the same thing

 * Prefer Markdown syntax to HTML
   * for tables, images, and links! e.g. `[alt text for the image](https://www.linktotheimage.com)` NOT `<img src="https://www.linktotheimage.com"/>`